allenv0/AirPosture/README.md

 <p>

   <br />
-  - 🚧 <strong>Status:</strong> Work in progress — the app will be launching soon.
+  - 🚧 <strong>Status:</strong> Work in progress — the iOS & macOS app will be launching soon.
 Thank you for the support!
   <br />
   - 🧭 <strong>Follow updates on <a href="https://x.com/allenleev0" target="_blank">X</a></strong>
 </p>